-The System ended the fiscal year with approximately \$16.1 billion representing growth of approximately \$1.7 billion over the year.
-Strong investment earnings of \$2.3 billion drove the asset growth, which is net of withdrawals of approximately \$587 million.
-The investment gains equate to a 16.1% net-of-fee total return.
-The strong absolute returns were driven by the global equity asset class which produced a positive 22.1% return over the year.
-On a relative basis, the Total Fund posted its strongest relative performance figure in fifteen years, as it outperformed its Performance Benchmark during the fiscal year by 2.9 percentage points.
-Relative to a peer group of U.S. Public Pension Plans with assets over \$1 billion, the Plan ended the year at the top of the group, ranking in the 1st percentile.
-Longer-term performance remains very strong, as the Total Fund returned an annualized 6.7% over the three-year period, 10.6% over the five-year period, and 6.0% over the ten-year period and outperformed its Performance Benchmark over each trailing time period.
-Further, the Total Fund also ranked in the top percentile of its peer group over both the three- and five-year time periods and in the eighth percentile over the ten-year period.
+The System ended the fiscal year with approximately \$17.6 billion representing growth of approximately \$240 million over the year.
+Investment earnings of \$933 million drove the asset growth, which is net of withdrawals of approximately \$693 million.
+The investment gains equate to a 5.3% net-of-fee total return.
+All asset classes, with the exception of Opportunistic/Alternatives, generated positive investment results.
+Private Equity generated the strongest absolute returns, returning 12.8% over the one-year period, followed by fixed income which returned 6.4%.
+On a relative basis, the Total Fund trailed its Performance Benchmark return of 7.0%.
+Relative to a peer group of U.S. Public Pension Plans with assets over \$1 billion, the Plan ended the year slightly below the median plan, ranking in the 68th percentile.
+Longer-term performance remains exceptionally strong, as the Total Fund returned an annualized 10.9% over the three-year period, 7.4% over the five-year period, and 10.3% over the ten-year period.
+The Total Fund has outperformed its Performance Benchmark and ranked in the top percentile of its peer group over each of these trailing time periods.